-Disney is calling this a family-thrill attraction, but what exactly does that mean?
 Is Cosmic Rewind too scary for kids?
 Here’s what families need to know before riding this all-new attraction at Epcot.

-Will Cosmic Rewind Have A Standby Line?
+Does Cosmic Rewind Have A Standby Line?

 This post provides information on using Genie+ and Individual Lighting Lane at Epcot.